Sunlis/ONI-nerf-electrolyzer/description.md

 Critter / Fish Trap ▲
 ▲ Now requires raw minerals instead of plastic

+Incubator ●
+▲ Reduce power consumption to 60W
+▼ The Lullabied buff is lost when the building is unpowered or disabled or the egg is removed from the incubator.

 Microbe Musher ▲
 ▲ Power consumption reduced to 60W (from 240W)